Chapter 5

 punc(right_quotation_mark,L3,L2),

-clause_top_layer(Type,Displaced,[node('ILYR',[node('ILYR',IL)|CL])|L],L) -->
+clause_top_layer(Type,Store,[node('ILYR',[node('ILYR',IL)|CL])|L],L) -->

 (5.3)

-clause_top_tail(Type,Displaced,[node('CONJP',[CONJ,node('ILYR',IL)])|L],L) -->
+clause_top_tail(Type,Store,[node('CONJP',[CONJ,node('ILYR',IL)])|L],L) -->

 conj(CONJ),

-clause_top_tail(Type,Displaced,[PU,node('CONJP',[node('ILYR',IL)])|L],L0) -->
+clause_top_tail(Type,Store,[PU,node('CONJP',[node('ILYR',IL)])|L],L0) -->

 punc(non_final,[PU],[]),

-Also note how rules 1 and 2 of (5.2) have adverbial calls (from section 2.10) to pick up:
+Also, note how [rule 1] of (5.2) has an initial_adverbial call (from section 2.10) to pick up:

 The full range of options for the Infl parameter are: